UC BERKELEY GOAL: Reduce potable water use to 10% below 2008 levels by 2020.

 There are a lot of reasons to love Berkeley’s tap water.
 It’s sourced from Sierra Nevada snowmelt, it tastes good, and it’s free.
 Now thanks to TGIF grants and other funding, at least 25 water bottle refill stations installed throughout the campus!
 There are also several “bottle fillers” retrofitted to existing ADA-compliant water fountains.

 New construction and major renovation projects will maximize the number of water use reduction credits as part of the LEED™ certification process.

 The campus implements Stormwater Pollution Prevention Plans for all campus construction projects to manage stormwater runoff and protect water quality.

-I Heart Tap Water, a partnership between Cal Dining, Recreational Sports, Environment, Health & Safety, and University Health Services promotes tap water as the preferred beverage of choice and educates the campus through a website, newsletters, Facebook, posters, and an on-line pledge.
+I Heart Tap Water, a partnership between Cal Dining, Recreational Sports, Environment, Health & Safety, and University Health Services promotes tap water as the preferred beverage of choice.